sjmignot/dogsbody/content/posts/the-third-bank-of-the-river.md

 All this to say that I have spent today lounging on the coach in my parent’s house.
 I have had three coffee’s too many: my body not deserving to by primordialized by adrenaline, having no reason to be whipped into action, having no lions, made brain lions.

 I have just finished reading Phillip Roth’s American Pastoral.
-A masterpiece, which, like most pieces of great literature, left me feeling a little conflicted: deeply moved but disappointed by my own writing.
+A masterpiece, which, like most pieces of great literature, has left me feeling a little conflicted: deeply moved but disappointed by my own writing.
 Roth's book, and generally his writing, is alight with a deep compassion for his characters.
 Though, compassion for its characters seems simply a way to realize and distribute the profound sadness of their experiences: so I ask, is this empathy?

 The book left me anxious and sad and moved, and my brain was swimming with words and coffee.
 I couldn’t focus on anything.